What is it?

 What causes them?

-Any condition that affects how the brain sends signals to the muscles can cause Motor Delay.
+Any condition that affects how the brain sends signals to the muscles can cause it.

-Occupational Therapy and Physiotherapy are the main methods for treating Motor Delay.
+Occupational Therapy and Physiotherapy are the main methods for treatment.

 Motor Delays may just be one component of a more complex condition.
 It is important to keep in mind the whole patient and all their need and goals.